ethereum-optimism/optimism-mud-starter/README.md

 - Hackers hacking on [Optimism](https://www.optimism.io/)
 - Hackers interested in trying out an opinionated full stack framework

-Mud2 is in alpha.
+MUD2 is in alpha.
 Looking for a more traditional starterkit?
 Check out [Optimism Starter](https://github.com/ethereum-optimism/optimism-starter)

-## Why mud?
+## Why MUD?

-Mud takes care of all the plumbing of building blockchain-based applications so you can focus on your application logic.
+MUD takes care of all the plumbing of building blockchain-based applications so you can focus on your application logic.

 TODO link a video here